 Samgyetang (Whole Chicken Soup)Samgyetang includes a whole small chicken packed with rice, garlic, jujube, and ginseng inside a bowl of steaming hot broth.
 The thick soup absorbs all of this whilst cooking, leaving a soft, tender chicken and an aromatic, hearty broth.
 Perfect!

-If you want to know more about why this is perfect for summer, or about Korea’s other delicious traditional dishes, then check out my guide to the Top 20 Yummy Korean Dishes.
+If you want to know more about why this is perfect for summer, or about Korea’s other delicious traditional dishes, then check out my guide to the traditional Korean dishes.

 4: Hike Seoul’s Fortress Walls At Night